hugo-vrijswijk/tgtg/README.md

 ### Key Features

 - Instant notifications when your favorite TooGoodToGo stores have boxes available.
-- Flexibility to run the application as a one-time check or continuously in server mode with a customizable interval.
+- Flexibility to run as a one-time check or continuously with customizable intervals or CRON schedules.
 - Option to utilize Redis for data storage, enabling stateless application runs.

 ## Getting Started